 Hiring the right managers, and creating a standard operational plan for all food trucks not only helps owners handle multiple trucks but also increases profits.
 Taking time to create a management system and training managers to hire, fire and manage operations will also improve customer service.

-This will allow owners to spend more time interacting with customers, identifying new business opportunities and supporting community initiatives when they don’t spend all their time on the day to day operation tasks of their trucks.
+Follow this advice to give yourself the ability to spend more time on the important things.
+Such as, interacting with customers, identifying new business opportunities and supporting community initiatives when you don’t spend all your time on the day to day operation tasks of your fleet of food trucks.